-Make sure you use a gel specifically designed for teething babies over 6 months, too: any toothache or gum-relieving gels for adults that you might already have in the cupboard aren’t suitable for little ones.
+Make sure you use a gel that's specifically designed for teething babies – and check the age suitability: many aren't suitable for babies under 6 months.
+Steer clear of toothache or gum-relieving gels for adults: they definitely aren’t suitable for babies or children.

 3. Consider a painkiller

-‘A paracetamol suspension designed for babies can help ease pain if your baby’s in distress with teething,’ says Carol.
+"A paracetamol suspension designed for babies can help ease pain if your baby seems in real distress with teething," says Carol.

-Check the instructions to make sure you’re giving the right dose for the age / weight of your baby – and make sure you take a note of when she’s had the medicine last so you don’t give too much.
+Check the instructions to make sure you’re giving the right dose for the age / weight of your baby – and make sure you take a note of when they've had each dose, so you don’t give too much.

 4. Try teething biscuits

-Some mums swear by teething biscuits – either shop-bought or homemade.
-These are hard biscuits shaped for your baby’s mouth, designed for her to bite down on to encourage teeth to cut through gums.
+Some parents swear by teething biscuits – either shop-bought or homemade.
+These are hard biscuits shaped for your baby’s mouth that are designed for a baby to bite down on.

 You should wait until your baby is 6 months old to try these though – and you can make your own (there are lots of recipes online) that are sugar-free.